 Syon Park, Brentford

 The House & Gardens are open from Monday 12th March until the end of October and close for the winter, except for the Enchanted Woodland event in November, when the Gardens are lit by night.
 Throughout the season the House is open on Wednesdays, Thursdays, Sundays and Bank Holidays, from 11.00am – 5.00pm; the Gardens are open daily from 10.30am – 5.00pm.
+The house will be open over Easter on Good Friday, Easter Saturday, Easter Sunday and Easter Monday.

 Other businesses in the grounds, including the Hilton Hotel Syon Park, the Garden Centre and indoor play centre Snakes and Ladders stay open all year.
 Syon Park Trout Fishery, which offers easily accessible trout fishing for novices and more experienced anglers, is open every day from 8.00am until dusk, except Christmas Day.